-Head Righting Reflex Delays Cause Poor Visual Skills for Reading and Vestibular Issues for Attention
+Head Righting Reflex Delays Cause Poor Attention Issues

-This article contains information regarding head righting reflexes.
+This article provides information on how a head righting reflex may cause poor reading skills and attention issues.
 Affiliate links are included for your convenience.
 Integrated Learning Strategies (ILS) is a learning and academic center.
 As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
 If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Balance and posture control over the pull of gravity is critical for every person’s life.
 This process begins before birth and continues as the natural reflexes emerge in an infant’s body.
 Postural reflexes start to appear a few weeks and a few months after birth and stay active for your child’s lifetime.
 The attainment and maintenance of head position and upright posture is an essential requirement for successful motor development.
 The postural reflexes that are the first to develop are the head righting reflexes.
 The two head righting reflexes we will focus on are Labyrinthine-Head Righting Reflex and the Oculo-Head Righting Reflex.